thunderseethe/thunderseethe.github.io/content/posts/row-types.md

 description = "Row, row, row your types"
 +++

+{{< accessory title="Making a Language" >}}
+This post is part of the [making a language series](/series/making-a-language).
+A series that teaches you how to implement a programming language using Rust.

+This post covers type inference for row types, a method for adding data types to our language.
+It extends the base language with support for row types and their constructs.
+{{</ accessory >}}

 [Last episode](/posts/unification) we assembled a simple type inference engine end to end.
 Powerful enough to check both functions _and_ integers, without any annotations at all.
 Perfect as it is, our type inference (and language) lacks one teensy feature.